 Sat Oct 28 2000

-Les enfants du Borinage - Lettre à Henri Storck is a documentary about the mining district of Borinage in Belgium.
+Les enfants du Borinage - Lettre à Henri Storck is a poignant documentary that explores the harsh realities of life in the Borinage mining region of Belgium.

 CrimeDramaHorror